 Let's just send a couple guys over.

-All right, how is it, by the way?
+How is it, by the way?

 Now, what he's saying there to me is beyond repugnant, and it's everything you don't want in a law enforcement officer.

-And, you know, I I still get squeamish every time I hear Joe DeGenova say the word dirty cop.
+And, you know, I still get squeamish every time I hear Joe DeGenova say the word dirty cop.

 The Comey's a dirty cop.

-And he so he's thinking, all right, well, I don't need I don't need to worry about this conversation is not about anything that I did.
+And so he's thinking, all right, well, I don't need, I don't need to worry about this conversation.

-And then Comey bragging that he sent guys into the White House to do something he would never do on it to the Obama or Bush administrations, and that was interrogate Lieutenant General Flynn and basically sandbag him after they said, No, forget about Miranda rights.
+And then Comey bragging that he sent guys into the White House to do something he would never do to the Obama or Bush administrations.

 Oh, forget about the normal process one would go through.

-Uh forget about letting him defend himself.
+Forget about letting him defend himself.

-This guy served his country 33 years, and on top of that, we discovered that they illegally surveilled unmasked General Flynn, and they had the raw intelligence.
+And on top of that, we discovered that they illegally surveilled, unmasked General Flynn, and they had the raw intelligence.

-Um, and it's worse than that.
+And it's worse than that.

 He signed the first FISA application.